');

 About Valley View, TX

-Valley View is a small community in Texas with a population of 774 residents.
-The median household income is $63,125 per year, which is near the national average.
-The median age in Valley View is 36 years.
+Valley View is a small community located in Texas with a population of 774 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,125 per year, which is 16% below the national median of $75,149.
+The median age of 36 years is close to the US median age of 38.9 years.

 Cost of Living in Valley View, TX